Jacqui Johnson, Humanistic Counsellor BA (Hons), MBACP

 Training, qualifications & experience

-I am qualified in Humanistic Counselling at degree level and have four years counselling experience.
+I am qualified in Humanistic Counselling at degree level and have five years counselling experience.
 I am a member of the BACP and work ethically under their guidelines.

 Along with my degree I have undertaken further training in the following: